14 Aug Mission Accomplished: How Jen Kates Added $3,000 A Month In Revenue

 It was a huge change and a huge risk.
 Right out of the gate, Jen was much happier but much poorer.
 Her income was cut by more than half.
 But only for a while.

-With the help of Hybrid Fit Biz, Jen’s gamble paid off.
+With the help of Bach Business Coaching, Jen’s gamble paid off.
 She has doubled her number of clients to 49.
 Income is up $3,000 a month since she started the program and Jen says:

 “I accomplished my financial mission just this past month by surpassing my income goals.”